ScratchAddons/website-v2/content/blog/v1-39-released.md

 author: DNin01
 ---

-Plenty of new features have been added in this update to improve your productivity on Scratch.
+Plenty of new features have been added in this update to improve your productivity on Scratch!

 Let's start with the new addons.